Table of Contents

 Contact the Canadian embassy, high commission or consulate responsible for your region.

-You can obtain current processing times on our website at www.cic.gc.ca/english/information/times/canada/cit-renunciation.asp
+You can obtain current processing times for renunciation applications online.

 Quality Assurance Program

-Our quality assurance program randomly selects applications for a special review.
-If selected you may be asked to attend an interview with a Citizenship and Immigration official so that we can:
+Our quality assurance program randomly chooses applications for a special review.
+If chosen, we will ask you to attend an interview with an IRCC official to:

-- verify the documentation you submitted is accurate;
+- verify that the documentation and any other information you submitted is accurate,

 - verify that your application has been completed properly.

-Note: You will be notified in writing should your application be selected.
+Note: We will notify you in writing if your application is chosen.